objcio/articles/2015-02-10-gpu-accelerated-image-processing.md

 highp vec2 textureCoordinateToUse = vec2(textureCoordinate.x, (textureCoordinate.y * aspectRatio + 0.5 - 0.5 * aspectRatio));
 ```

 The texture coordinates of our image are in a normalized 0.0-1.0 coordinate space.
-Normalized coordinate spaces means that instead of thinking of the phone as being 320 pixels across and 480 pixels high, the screen is one unit long and one unit wide.
+This means that instead of thinking of the phone as being 320 pixels across and 480 pixels high, the screen is one unit long and one unit wide.
 Since the phone is taller than it is long, we need to calculate an offset ratio for our sphere so that the sphere is round instead of oval:

 ![We want a correct aspect ratio](/images/issue-21/aspectRatio.png)